geaxgx/depthai_pipeline_graph/README.md

 ...
 ```
 By analyzing the printed schema dump, it is possible to retrieve the nodes of the pipeline and their connections.
 That's exactly what the tool `pipeline_graph` is doing:
-* set  `DEPTHAI_LEVEL` to `debug`,
+* it sets  `DEPTHAI_LEVEL` to `debug`,
-* run your code,
+* it runs your code,
-* catch the schema dump in the ouput stream of the code (by default the process running your code is then terminated),
+* it catches the schema dump in the ouput stream of the code (by default the tool then terminates the process running your code),
-* parse the schema dump and create the corresponding graph using a modified version of the [NodeGraphQt](https://github.com/jchanvfx/NodeGraphQt) framework.
+* it parses the schema dump and creates the corresponding graph using a modified version of the [NodeGraphQt](https://github.com/jchanvfx/NodeGraphQt) framework.
 <br>